-Career: Has played cornerback and safety over his career, and has totaled 26 tackles (19 solo), five passes defensed and one fumble recovery for a touchdown in 39 games with three starts over his career...Played in 13 games in 2015, serving primarily on special teams...Finished with three special teams stops and blocked a field goald...Despite being plagued by injury through much of his rookie year, McGill contributed on special teams all season long, posting three special teams tackles.
-He finished the year with 12 tackles (six solo) and four passes defensed.
+Career: Has played cornerback and safety over his career, and has totaled 28 tackles (19 solo), five passes defensed and one fumble recovery for a touchdown in 41 games with three starts over his career...Appeared in all 16 games in 2016 for the first time in his career and made two starts...Posted 16 tackles (13) and one pass defensed...Played in 13 games in 2015, serving primarily on special teams...Finished with three special teams stops and blocked a field goald...Despite being plagued by injury through much of his rookie year, McGill contributed on special teams all season long, posting three special teams tackles.
+He finished the year with 12 tackles (six) and four passes defensed.